eramdam/BetterTweetDeck/README.md

 # Features

 - You can revert to the old style of replies!
+- You can revert to the old style of search!
 - You can hide the RT/Like indicator
 - You can open GIFs in fullscreen
 - You can download GIFs as... .gif files!